KeepArtEvil/ofBook/11_sound/chapter.md

 `ofSoundFile` allows you to extract uncompressed ofSoundBuffers from files.

 `ofSoundObject` is an interface for chaining bits of sound code together, similar to how a guitarist might use guitar pedals.
-This is mostly relevant for addon authors or people looking to share their audio processing code.
+This one is mostly relevant for addon authors or people looking to share their audio processing code.

 ## Getting Started With Sound Files

-Playing a sound file is only a couple lines of code in openFrameworks.
+Playing a sound file is only a couple of lines of code in openFrameworks.
 Just point an `ofSoundPlayer` at a file stored in your app's data folder and tell it to play.

     class ofApp : public ofBaseApp {
       ...